 - Ethical responsibility to self and others

 - Quantitative reasoning

 - Written communication

 7) Be flexible in your medical career path:

 This might seem odd at first, but it’s incredibly common for medical students to have a change of heart once they get to medical school.
-Even if you’ve always dreamed of being an orthopaedic surgeon, had your sights set on cardiology, or feel certain of pursuing a particular field, try to keep an open mind.
+Even if you’ve always dreamed of being an orthopaedic surgeon, had your sights set on cardiology or feel certain of pursuing a particular field, try to keep an open mind.

 “I wanted to become a surgeon, but I ended up switching to emergency medicine, and then again to cosmetics,” says Dr Alain Michon, Medical Director at the Ottawa Skin Clinic.
 Once you begin digging deeper, you’ll find you may be better suited for certain specialities, so try to avoid having tunnel vision.

-Physicians often say every day is different, that you can never be sure what to expect.
+Physicians often say every day is different, and that you can never be sure what to expect.
 Their jobs simply involve a certain amount of unknown which is also true of your MD education journey.
 No matter how much time you’ve spent preparing to become a medical student, you’re likely to encounter some things you never anticipated once classes begin.
-An MD program is very different from high school, so talk to physicians and current medical students to get a deeper understanding of their experiences.
+An MD programme is very different from high school, so talk to physicians and current medical students to get a deeper understanding of their experiences.

 10 Things I Wish I’d Known Before Becoming a Medical Student